40 Field Regiment (India): Formation

 The Regiment was raised at Risalpur (presently in Pakistan) as 8 Indian Field Regiment on 1 February 1943 with the troop nucleus being of South Indian classes.
-The Regiment was then equipped with 25 Pounder guns.
+The Batteries were designated as 19, 20 and 21 Field Batteries.
+The first commanding officer was Lieutenant Colonel WMC Wall and the regiment was then equipped with 25 Pounder guns.

 History

 The Regiment became the first medium regiment of the Indian Army on 1 October 1944, when it was re-equipped with 5.5" guns.
-It was later re-designated as 40 Medium Regiment.
+It was later re-designated initially as the 1st Indian Medium Regiment and subsequently as 40 Medium Regiment in order to avoid duplication of numbers in the Regiment of Artillery.
+One battery was disbanded and the other two batteries were redesignated as 1 Medium Battery and 2 Medium Battery respectively.
+In 1953, the batteries were also re-numbered as 28 and 29 Medium Batteries.
+In January 1966, a third battery was raised as 403 Battery.

 The regiment was awarded with the prestigious Asal Uttar honour title for its exemplary display in the Battle of Asal Uttar in the 1965 Indo-Pak War.
 It acquired the status of a medium self propelled unit, when it was equipped with the M-46 Catapult, which had 130 mm guns mounted on a Vijayanta chassis.
 The regiment has subsequently converted to a field artillery regiment and is now equipped with Indian Field Guns.

 The Regiment also had the honour of carrying Mahatma Gandhi's ashes for immersion in the Damodar River in Ramgarh on one of its guns in 1948.

-The regiment had the honour to participate in the Republic Day Parades in 1979 with their 130 mm towed guns and in 1987 and 1989 with their Catapults.
+The regiment had the honour to participate in the Republic Day Parade in 1979 with their 130 mm towed guns and in 1987 and 1989 with their Catapults.